renkun-ken/pipeR-tutorial/Pipe-operator/README.md

 The code are often made fluent and readable using pipeline.
 However, sometimes we need some side-effect such as plotting graphics and printing intermediate result.
 If we directly call them, the pipeline would be broken because the returned value may not be desired for further piping. `%>>%` supports side effect piping that only evaluates expression for its side effect.

 One useful implication of side-effect piping is that it allows saving intermediate value in a pipeline.

-Sometimes it is also useful to extract the element from the input object, which is also supported by `%>>%`.
+In some cases it is also useful to extract the element from the input object, which is also supported by `%>>%`.

-The question is how does `%>>%` know what the user wants to do?
-Its behavior is fully determined by the syntax of the expression the user specifies.
+The question is: **How does `%>>%` know what the user wants to do?** Its behavior is fully determined by the syntax of the expression the user specifies.
 This chapter will introduce to you in great detail the syntactic rules of `%>>%`.